Typhoon Doksuri: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Doksuri (Egay) in each province.
+The white line represents the best track.

 PAGASA began tracking the low pressure area that would eventually develop into Doksuri as early as July 17, 2023.
 The agency's first bulletin on the storm was released on July 21.
 Doksuri was already forecasted to reach super typhoon intensity as early as the first forecast.
 Initial forecasts indicated that the storm would narrowly miss the Luzon mainland, instead tracking directly towards Taiwan or the Bashi Channel, though uncertainty of the forecast track was made clear in the agency's bulletins.
 The Philippine Institute of Volcanology and Seismology issued lahar advisories for the Mayon Volcano (at the time under Alert Level 3) as the trough of Doksuri brought rain over Caraga and Eastern Visayas.